Syllable Series Part Six: Consonant + le Syllables

 - The letter before the le will let you know what sound to make. (ap/ple sounds like ap-pul)

 - Why do we need the e?
-Because EVERY syllable has to have a vowel and the e is fulfilling its role in that purpose.
-It’s the only syllable type when you neither of the first two letters are vowels and you have a silent e after it.
+Because EVERY syllable has to have a vowel, and the e is fulfilling its role in that purpose.
+It’s the only syllable type when neither of the first two letters are vowels and you have a silent e after it.
 You can hear the vowel in all the other syllable types.

 How I Teach Consonant +le Syllables